 2. Recognize the Symptoms

 After recognizing symptoms, your next step should be to schedule an appointment with a licensed psychiatrist or psychologist to obtain a diagnosis.
 If a specialist is not immediately available, contact your pediatrician or primary care clinician.
-Make sure that you provide them with as much detailed information as you can about your child.
-Use the Genomind Patient Gateway to track symptoms to show your doctor all the information you have available, which can include:
+Make sure that you provide them with as much detailed information as you can about your child, which can include:

 - Descriptions of symptoms, when they began and whether they have changed over time